Tritrichomonas foetus: Clinical signs

 In cats, Tritrichomonas foetus is characterized by diarrhea that comes and goes and may contain blood and mucus at times.
 The diarrhea is semi formed in a cow pie consistency.
 In most cases it affects cats of 12 months of age or younger and cats from rescue shelters and homes with multiple cats.
 Close and direct contact appears to be the mode in which the parasite is transmitted.
 Tritrichomonas foetus is most common in purebred felines, breeds like Bengals, Persians, etc. Since catteries tend to trade queens and studs to provide greater genetic diversity, the parasite can be spread from one cattery to another.

+Doctor Jody L. Gookin and her colleagues identified Tritrichomonas foetus, which causes diarrhea in domestic cats.
+As a result of her research people are able to diagnose, and a treat the infection.

 However, just because the cat doesn't show signs of diarrhea, it still could possibly be infected.
 Adult cats are less likely to develop diarrhea when infected, but they will still serve as a source of infection for other cats.
 Clinical signs can show up anywhere from days to years after exposure.